 - any other serious psychiatric illness or mood disorder that a skilled health professional is not well managing

 Any of these factors may indicate you’re experiencing independent mental health issues that need to be attended to before couples therapy is appropriate.
 I encourage you to seek help from your GP if you’re experiencing any of these symptoms.

 There are many benefits to participating in online relationship counselling.
-Online therapy is just as effective as in-person therapy, with many additional freedoms and options for versatility.
+Online therapy is just as effective as in-person sessions, with many additional freedoms and options for versatility.

 However, distance and using a technological medium isn’t the right solution for everyone.
-Schedule a phone chat with an online therapist to determine if online counselling is right for you before you book an appointment.
+Schedule a phone chat with an online therapist to determine if online marriage counselling or family therapy is right for you before you book an appointment.